-To help universities support private candidates this year, UCAS has developed good practice guidance to help them identify private candidates and support them.
+To help universities support private candidates, UCAS developed good practice guidance to help them identify private candidates and support them.
 Here, we have asked universities to be as flexible as possible, and to consider the following when making decisions about private candidates this year:

 - Understand the applicant’s individual circumstances.